deviparikh/cushions/index.md

 <img class="inline-pic" src="static/img/collage_colored.png">

 Beauty often lives in our unique, individual oddities.
 To break the uniformity and add an element of imperfection, some regions may be rendered as a dark void.
+This gives the pieces an organic look within an otherwise crisp and structured design.

 These voids may contain an intricate texture that gives them a unique accent.
+The idea is that we should own, embrace, and leverage our individual oddities instead of shying away from them.

 <img class="inline-pic" src="static/img/collage_void.png">